-There are fine natural beaches and many old churches, ruins, and fortifications, most notably the 16th-century Kaštelina Fortress that the Venetians erected to defend against the Turks and pirates roaming the Adriatic.
-Additionally, there are also a few fascinating prehistoric ruins in the island’s hills.
+There are fine natural beaches, many old churches, ruins, and fortifications, most notably the 16th-century Kaštelina Fortress that the Venetians erected to defend against the Turks and pirates roaming the Adriatic.
+There are also a few fascinating prehistoric ruins in the island’s hills.

 The island of Pag, situated north of Zadar, is so close to the mainland it’s virtually a peninsula.
 A very short bridge connects the island to the mainland, making it possible to drive your rental car there.
 It’s one of the best day trips from Zadar, for sure.